 How Much Time Will It Take To Sell My Business?

 There are many factors that influence how long your business is on the market.
 Some factors are out of our control, such as the current market condition.
 However, there are many factors that the seller has control of:

 - Asking price in relation to profit

 - Elimination of owner dependency

 - Willingness to seller finance a portion of the purchase price

 The main reasons for a business not selling are:

 - One or two customers generate the bulk of the revenues

-- Financial statements are inconsistent, casting doubt
+- Financial statements are inconsistent, which causes buyer doubt

 - The parties are unwilling to negotiate mutually acceptable price and terms